- Specialty Peritoneal Mesothelioma

 Dr. Bhagwandin’s Background

 Dr. Bhagwandin obtained his medical degree from Lake Erie College of Osteopathic Medicine in Erie, Pennsylvania.
-Once he had his MD, Dr. Bhagwandin moved to New York where he completed his internship at The Ichan School of Medicine at Mount Sinai.
+He then completed his internship at the Ichan School of Medicine at Mount Sinai in New York.

-“Variety is one of the primary reasons I was attracted to my specialty: On any given day, we perform a liver or pancreatic resection or an extremity sarcoma excision or deliver heated chemotherapy into the abdomen for advanced peritoneal malignancies.” — Dr. Shanel Bhagwandin
+“Variety is one of the primary reasons I was attracted to my specialty.
+On any given day, we perform a liver or pancreatic resection or an extremity sarcoma excision or deliver heated chemotherapy into the abdomen for advanced peritoneal malignancies.”

-Dr. Bhagwandin is a member of several different professional organizations:
+Dr. Bhagwandin is a member of several professional organizations, including:

 - Society of Surgical Oncology (SSO)

 Dr. Bhagwandin currently treats patients at Jupiter Medical Center in Florida.
 Because this hospital partners with highly skilled surgeons, it has twice been listed as one of America’s 100 Best Hospitals for Gastrointestinal Care and America’s 100 Best Hospitals for General Surgery.